Daine Laurie (rugby league, born 1999): 2024

 On 3 July, Laurie had re-signed with Penrith on a one-year extension.
 Laurie played 15 games for Penrith in the 2024 NRL season but did not feature in the clubs grand final victory over Melbourne.

 2025

 On 9 September, it was announced that Laurie would be departing Penrith at the end of the 2025 NRL season after not being offered a new contract by the club.
+On 11 November, Canberra announced that they had signed Laurie on a three-year deal.

+2026

+In round 21 of the 2026 NRL season, Laurie scored a hat-trick off the interchange bench in Canberra's 56-10 victory over his former club the Wests Tigers.

+Laurie was limited to only 15 games for Canberra in the 2026 NRL season as the club finished 11th on the table and missed the finals.